auggernaut/echoes-content/cards-blood-king.md

 # Dining Room

 A long, ornate dinner table, grand enough to seat thirty-two guests.
-Suspended above, a massive golden chandelier (2  5) bathes the scene in flickering light.
-Platters and bowls (.5 1) are filled with freshly harvested human organs and limbs, each ghastly serving arranged with care and presentation.
+Suspended above, a massive golden chandelier (Moderate Wealth) bathes the scene in flickering light.
+Platters and bowls (Moderate Wealth) are filled with freshly harvested human organs and limbs, each ghastly serving arranged with care and presentation.
 Muffled screaming can be heard from the next room [Kitchen].

 [Blood Servant]s enter and exit (replacing not so fresh dishes with new ones).